alacritty/alacritty/README.md

 other terminals.
 Instead, it is expected that users of Alacritty make use of a terminal multiplexer such as [`tmux`](https://github.com/tmux/tmux).

+This initial release should be considered as pre-alpha software--it will have issues.
+Once Alacritty reaches an alpha level of readiness, precompiled binaries will be provided for supported operating systems.

 ## Blog Posts

 There is a forthcoming announcement post the week of Jan 2, 2017.